Plaza’s Nordstrom Block Has Seen Changes Before

 Families headed up by a saddle maker, a stone mason and a wood worker once lived on this block of the Country Club Plaza, between 47th and 48th from Summit to Jefferson, now the site of redevelopment for a new Nordstrom store.
 In 1940, when this photo was taken, five small houses lined the west side of Summit Street, and apartment buildings filled in the south end of the block.

 Change is happening on this Plaza block from 47th to 48th between Jefferson and Summit, the site of a new Nordstrom store.
 And it isn’t the first time the block has been transformed.
-Back at the beginning of the 20th century, small homes populated by working-class families lined the west side of Summit Street.
-Later, as the Country Club Plaza developed, apartment buildings rose up along the south end of the block, part of a trend toward that type of living.
-And later, at the tail end of the 1990s, a retail structure was built to front Jefferson, housing over the years a bank, restaurants and a movie theater.
+At the beginning of the 20th century, small homes populated by working-class families lined the west side of Summit Street.
+Later, as the Country Club Plaza developed, apartment buildings rose along the south end of the block, part of a trend toward that type of living.
+Later, at the tail end of the 1990s, a retail structure was built to front Jefferson, housing a bank, restaurants, and a movie theater over the years.

 The east side of the block, showing the building at 4720 Jefferson, now the site of the Nordstrom redevelopment.